 Isaiah 10:17 “So the Light of Israel will be for a fire, And his Holy One for a flame; It will burn and devour His thorns and his briers in one day.”

-Fire has not been uncommon when it comes to the Lord, He has used fire on multiple occasions as a means to convey a message, lead, bring judgement, as a symbol, or render a spiritual example.
+Fire has not been uncommon when it comes to the Lord, He has used fire on multiple occasions as a means to convey a message, lead His people, administer judgement, or to purify the land.

-Early in mankind’s existence, we notice after the expulsion from the garden of Eden, Adam and Eve were prevented from entering the garden by Cherubim that were holding a flaming swords that were flashing back and forth.
+Early in mankind’s existence, after the expulsion from the garden of Eden, Adam and Eve were prevented from re-entering the garden by Cherubim who were holding flaming swords at the entrance.

 Cherubim were considered the highest of God’s angels.
-They are positioned in the throne room of God and were symbolically placed on the Ark of the Covenant.
+They are positioned in the throne room of God and were once symbolically placed over the Ark of the Covenant.

-Why does God appear as fire?
-Why a bush?
+Why does God appear as fire in a bush?

 First, we see this wasn’t just fire, it was the Angel of the Lord.
 He was represented by His glory…this was Jesus preincarnate.
 As Benson stated, the burning bush was “An emblem of the church now in bondage in Egypt, burning in the brick-kilns, yet not consumed; cast down, but not destroyed; for God was in the burning bush, He was and always will be present with his people in their sufferings”.

 Jesus takes a personal stake in His church, because it is He who has formed it, the church is representative of His bridegroom and He prepares a place for His church in heaven for eternity.
 He will redeem His church from the earth, and it is Jesus who calls His people out of the world.
 It was this church that all of Creation was connected to, that God gave authority for and for whom will share in His glory in the end.

 The equipping of the church was evident at Pentecost—the Fire of God’s Holiness was once again present.